shahmeerbaweja92/multiaxial_creep_data_A709/README.md

 ---

-## Processed Summary
+## Curated Rupture Summary

-A processed summary for 80 curated cases, **`tr_results_2.xlsx`**, provides the tabulated multiaxial creep rupture data (time to rupture, *tr*, in hours) corresponding to Appendix A of the manuscript
+The file **`tr_results_2.xlsx`** provides a **curated rupture-summary** of 80 selected simulations that correspond directly to the multiaxial creep-rupture data reported in **Appendix B** of the manuscript:

 *“Development of Predictive Model for Accurate Rupture Time from Multiaxial Creep in Alloy 709 with Physics-Based Simulations.”*

-Each row lists stress-state type, temperature, principal stresses (σ₁, σ₂, σ₃ in MPa), and *tr*.
+Each row lists the stress-state type, temperature, principal stresses (σ₁, σ₂, σ₃ in MPa), and the time-to-rupture (*tr*, in hours), where *tr* is extracted from the final simulation time step and converted from seconds to hours.

-(Biaxial appendix entries are presented as rounded engineering values; raw `out.csv` files retain full precision.)
+> **Note:** In the manuscript Appendix, the biaxial and triaxial stress values are presented in rounded engineering form for clarity (e.g., 171.2 MPa, 32.0 MPa, 8.0 MPa).
+> The `tr_results_2.xlsx` summary table and all `out.csv` raw time-series files in this dataset retain the **full floating-point precision** from the CPFE simulations.

 ---